ATTORNEY FEES IN DISABILITY CASES

 THREE PAYMENTS OF SSI BENEFITS AT SIX MONTH INTERVALS

-In 2023, the maximum monthly federal SSI payment is $914.
-In 2024, the maximum SSI payment is $943 for an individual.
+In 2024, the maximum SSI payment is $943 per month for an individual.
 The maximum amount for a couple who are both in SSI benefits in 2024 is $1415.
-If your past due SSI payment is three times this amount, then your past due benefits will pay out in three payment every six months.
+If your past due SSI payment is three times this amount, then your past due benefits will pay out in three payments every six months.

 The first two payments can’t be more than three times your maximum monthly benefit.
-The final payment due to you is paid in the third payment, no matter the past due amount.
+The SSA pays the final payment due to you in the third payment, no matter the size of the payment.

 The SSA has some exceptions to paying your SSI past due benefit payments in three separate checks.
-For example, if you are not expected to live more than 12 months, you can get your SSI past due benefit in one lump sum.
+For example, if you are not expected to live more than 12 months, then you can get your SSI benefits in one lump sum.

 CAN THE IRS TAX PAST DUE SSD BENEFITS?

-Supplemental Security Income (SSI) past due benefits and SSI monthly payments are not taxed.
+The IRS does not tax Supplemental Security Income (SSI) past due benefits and SSI monthly payments.

 However, SSDI benefits ARE subject to tax.
 Also, so is your past due SSDI benefit payment.